Misson42/.github/README.md

 ### Combined the Money Tree was sprouted.

-Money Tree is a process catered to free humans by allowing them to earn bassic income from just using the system as designed.
+Money Tree is a process catered to free humans by allowing us to earn bassic income from just using the system as designed.
 Currently there are 8 different ways each user will be able to generate income, with options still being added.
 We will discuss the initial 4 Branches of Money Tree after we walk through the 4 initial contained Blockchains